 1. I find ways to use all participants' and families' names to show my interest in them.
-Example: I ask families how w to prono ounce their names.
-1 2 3 4 5 I know some of the participants' and their families' names. cipants' and their participants' and their families' names to show List your activities and practices here:
+Example: I ask families how to pronounce their names.
+1 2 3 4 5 I know some of the participants' and their families' names.
+I know almost all the participants' and their families' names.
+I find ways to use all participants' and their families' names to show my interest in them.
+List your activities and pra actices he re:

 2. I chat regularly with all families in-person or check in with them over the phone.
-Example: I share positive stories about each child.
-I ask about dietary restrictions for family events.
-1 2 3 4 5 I chat with some families I chat with about half of I chat with almost all at least once every two all families at least once families at least once weeks. every two weeks. every two weeks.
-List your activities and practices here:
+Example: I share positive s tories ab out each child.
+I ask about di etary rest trictions for family events.
+1 2 3 4 5 I chat with some families at least once every two weeks.
+I chat with about half of all families at least once every two weeks.
+I chat with almost all families at least once every two weeks.
+List your activities and pra ctices he ere:

 3. I return families' calls, texts, and emails within 48 hours.
 Examples: I ask families their preferred communication styles and availability.
 When things take longer to find out, I let families know I haven't forgotten them.
 1 2 3 4 5 Families hardly ever reach out to me.
 I return families' calls, texts, or emails, though it sometimes takes more than 48 hours .
-List your activities and practices here:
+I return families' calls, texts, or emails within 48 hours, either offering a solution or letting them know I am working on it.
+List your activities and pr actices he re:

-4. I follow up with individual families to see how my support to them was helpful.
-Example: I chat with families to see how they might have used the support I provided with them individually or through group messages.
-1 2 3 4 5 | have not needed to I often follow up with | almost always follow follow up with individual individual families to see up with individual families families because I have to see how my support how my support to them not had the opportunity to them was helpful. was helpful. to offer my support.
-List your activities and practices here:
+Example: I chat with familion individually or through gro how they might have used t ges. he suppor rt I provided with them 1 2 3 4 5 I have not needed to follow up with individual families because I have not had the opportunity to offer my support.
+I often follow up with individual families to see how my support to them was helpful.
+I almost always follow up with individual families to see how my support to them was helpful.
+List your activities and pro actices he re: